British Rail Class 158: Great Western Railway

-The Wales & West franchise (later Wessex Trains) originally operated twelve Class 158 Express Sprinter units on long-distance services on the Wessex Main Line.
+The Wales & West franchise (later Wessex Trains) originally operated twelve Class 158 units on long-distance services on the Wessex Main Line.
 These units were extended into three-coach formations with the acquisition of further units.
 Unlike the purpose-built three-car Class 158s and units, the centre car was a Driving Motor with the cab locked out of use and an adapter to connect the different-sized gangways.

 In 2006, First Great Western (FGW) inherited the Wessex Trains fleet following the merger of the Great Western and Wessex franchises.
-During late 2007 and early 2008, the FGW Class 158 Express Sprinter fleet was refurbished.
+During late 2007 and early 2008, the FGW fleet was refurbished.
 Improvements included: re-upholstery of seats, and repainting or replacement of interior fittings, alterations to interior lighting and total replacement of toilets.
 Additionally, the windows have been replaced with safer laminated glass and Halon fire extinguishers replaced with foam ones.
 At the same time, the units' engines were overhauled and the units repainted in FGW's own lilac and blue colours.

 In October 2020, Arriva TrainCare completed a refurbishment of the Class 158 fleet in line with the C6 exam.
 This included: full interior and exterior repaint, and rebrand to new GWR corporate colours, installation of new air conditioning system and heaters and overhauling the seating and flooring.
 In addition, a new passenger information system was installed as well as new toilet systems.